awsdocs/amazon-ecs-developer-guide/doc_source/Welcome.md

 + Support for service discovery\.
 This is a key component of most distributed systems and service\-oriented architectures\.
 With service discovery, your microservice components are automatically discovered as they're created and terminated on a given infrastructure\.
 + Support for sending your container instance log information to CloudWatch Logs\.
 After you send this information to Amazon CloudWatch, you can view the logs from your container instances in one convenient location\.
 This prevents your container logs from taking up disk space on your container instances\.

 The AWS container services team maintains a public roadmap on GitHub\.
-The roadmap contains information about what the teams are working on and enables AWS customers to provide direct feedback\.
+The roadmap contains information about what the teams are working on and allows AWS customers to provide direct feedback\.
 For more information, see [AWS Containers Roadmap](https://github.com/aws/containers-roadmap) on the GitHub website\.

 ## Launch types<a name="launch-types"></a>